matthewb66/detect_rescan/README.md

 The default script operation is to store scan data in a custom field within Project Versions (unless the `--file` option is specified which will cause the scan data to be stored in the `.bdprevscan` file in the project folder).

-You will need to create a new custom field within Project Version with the name `prevScanData` and type `TextArea`.
+You will need to administer the server to create a new custom field within Project Version with the name `prevScanData` and type `TextArea`.

-As an administrator, perform the following:
+As an administrator, perform the following in the Black Duck Web UI:
 1. Select the `Manage --> Custom Fields` option
 1. Select the `Project Version` table
 1. Select `Create`
 1. Choose type `Text Area`
 1. Enter the name `prevScanData` and click Save

+Ensure the custom field is enabled before continuing.

 # INSTALLATION/USAGE